samuelandersoncodes/dvlpenergy/README.md

 The site was deployed to Heroku.
 The steps to deploy are as follows:

+- Add a Procfile in the in the project directory
+- Set up the app's wsgi with gunicorn
 - Build the frontend up by running the 'npm run build' command in its directory
 - In the templates/index.html wrapper file, update the static build
 - Collect static files by running the 'python manage.py collectstatic'